 Looking Ahead to a Bright Future

 Before we get to that exciting milestone, we must prepare for the upcoming transition.
-Drupal 7 will reach end-of-life in November 2021, while Drupal 8 will do the same in November 2021.
+Drupal 7 will reach end-of-life in November 2022.
 It may seem like an obvious choice to stay up-to-date with your CMS, but many Drupal-powered websites have yet to embrace the latest version of Drupal.
 This is primarily because the transition to upgrade to a new version of Drupal is not a one-size-fits-all process.

 For some teams, such a transition will be a seamless experience.
 For others, it will be more challenging, requiring a significant investment in time, talent and resources.
 However, any Drupal user will say that this particular investment is a wise one, and the benefits overwhelmingly outweigh the challenges.